MichaelCurrin/vue-frontend-quickstart/docs/about.md

 This project only needs 3 files to run:

 - [index.html](/index.html) - homepage.
 - [main.js](/main.js) - the app logic.
 This loads dependencies, constructs the app and then mounts it on an element in the body.
+The demo components are based on the [Introduction](https://v3.vuejs.org/guide/introduction.html) tutorial on the Vue 3 docs.
 - [styles.css](/styles.css) - some minimal CSS styling, to match the Vue CLI quickstart.

 The [assets](/assets/) directory was setup with a logo to match the Vue CLI quickstart, but you can delete that on your copy.